lebedynskyi/L2Bot/README.md

 * Extract Captcha handler into separate handlers
 * Improve Status handler to check MP and CP and do some action if CP decreasing.
 BSOE?
 Stop farm ?
 * Get rid of BotCaptchaParser.
 DialogParser should be aware of extracting the text
+* Use appropriate decoding RGB of mage instead of GRB

 # How to use the bot: